cyfyifanchen/yifanchen.github.io/_posts/2016-05-26-silly-side-projects.md

 <a href="https://en.wikipedia.org/wiki/Overjustification_effect" target="_blank">Overjustification effect</a>, meaning *an expected external incentive such as money or prizes decreases a person's intrinsic motivation to perform a task*.
 It is the exact reason why I don't like side projects.

 So, I started some unpaid side projects.
 These projects are simple and silly.
-The result of it is, I have been very motivated to do them, and I have learned a lot by doing them.
+The result of it is, I have been very motivated to do them, and I have learned a lot by doing so.